kumar1905/Loco_guide/README.md

 # Railway Navigator

 **Railway Navigator** app enhances the navigation experience within railway stations through the integration of real-time data, augmented reality technology, and vital station information.
-Here is an in-depth view about how the **Railway Station Navigation** system functions through the app:
+Here is an in-depth view about how the **Railway Station Navigation** system functions through the application interface:

 ### 1. Real-Time Navigation
 - **User Location Tracking**: This app is going to use GPS tracking in the real-time location of users within the railway station.
 As long as a user keeps on changing locations, his position would be reflected on the map to help him navigate through the physical layout of the station.